Zohaib-farooq-dev/CG_internship_Cooking_Assistant/readme.md

 ## 5. How it Works

-1. Classifier Agent: Determines if a query is relevant and classifies it (research_general, research_updated, irrelevant).
+1. Classifier Agent: Determines if a query is relevant and classifies it (relevant, irrelevant).

 2. Research Agents: Generate content or find relevant answers based on classification.